 Make sure your mentees’ personalities and work styles are matched to a mentor with compatible competencies.
 This data-driven match approach can be accomplished with a questionnaire for each mentor and mentee pair.
 As for implementing this data, here are a couple of ways to go about the matching process: match mentors and mentees based on their similarities or match mentors and mentees on their differences.

-It might seem like the most obvious and best choice would be to have mentors match their mentees‘ strengths, but mentoring partnerships can go both ways.
+Matching mentors with mentees’ strengths might appear to be the most obvious and best choice, but mentoring partnerships can go both ways.
 Reverse mentoring is where senior employees receive learning opportunities from their juniors.
 Reverse mentoring is on the rise, as it presents an opportunity for younger employees to be active in the mentoring process.
 Although mentors are typically seen as role models, the millennial generation has shown how traditional mentoring models are in some ways becoming obsolete, as for many organizations, reverse mentoring refreshes leaders with new perspectives on the rising trends of technology or the future of work.

-Usually, the reverse mentoring model is better for peer mentors because both mentor and mentee have generally been at the same company for a while; however, it’s worth considering for all mentorship programs.
-This is because the millennials generation has been producing skilled and experienced workers.
+Usually, the reverse mentoring model is better for peer mentors because both mentor and mentee have generally been at the same company for a while.
+However, it’s worth considering all mentorship programs because the millennial generation has been producing skilled and experienced workers.
 Workers under 30 are digital natives since their high school years and are often more adept at adopting and implementing new tech than their older coworkers.

 Another model to consider is group mentoring, where one mentor is assigned to a group of mentees.
 Although there is something literary and romantic about a one-on-one master and protege relationship, group mentoring is a great way to provide mentoring opportunities for a larger cohort of people.
 In fact, group mentoring can also include peer mentoring opportunities between the mentees, as they can learn from each other.
 Group mentoring is a great option for providing high-quality professional development opportunities for large groups without putting a huge strain on human resources.